brycewray/hugo-site/content/posts/2023/01/sorta-scoped-styling-hugo-take-two/index.md

 {{- end }}
 {{</ labeled-highlight >}}

-And, as for `head-css.html`, it puts **all** those earlier conditionals in one file and gradually builds the external CSS files:
+And, as for `head-css.html`, it puts **all** those earlier conditionals in one file, selecting the correct styling files for Hugo to use on a page:

 {{< labeled-highlight lang="go-html-template" filename="head-css.html" >}}
 {{- $css := "" -}}